Zaltarba/blog/_posts/2023-07-21-MomentumTrading.md

   return hurst
 ```

-We then implement our momentum trading strategy :
+Finally, lets implement our momentum trading strategy.
+To do so we will use a functionnal approach :

 ```python
 def strategy_positions(log_prices:np.ndarray, hurst_exponents:List[float])->np.ndarray: